 When we refer to technological inventions, the first names that come to mind are Leonardo da Vinci, Alexander Graham Bell, Nikola Tesla, Thomas Edison, Steve Jobs, Elon Musk, among many others, all of them men.
 But we don't know what role women have played here, what inventions they have made and that without them, life would not be the same today.

-We would be surprised if we knew each and every one of them, and how, condemned to oblivion and almost invisible, women in science have been a very important pillar in the evolution of technology.
+We would be surprised if we knew each and every one of them, and how condemned to oblivion and almost invisible women in science have been a very important pillar in the evolution of technology.
+The following women pioneers in technology have made important technological advances.

 Ada Lovelace (1815-1852) wrote the first algorithm in history and is considered the mother of programming.
 She was fellow of Charles Babbage, creator of the first digital computer.
 Lovelace developed a language for writing algorithms of the machine her mentor was created.
 Like many other women, she had to sign her name an acronym for fear of censorship.